Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Nulling cosmic shear observables

 From there, solving the constraints given by Eq.~\eqref{eq:constr} yields

-Here one can see that the only dependence of nulling on cosmology enters through $H(z)$ (which allows us to compute $\chi$ and $F_K(\chi)$), except from $H_0$ which is a common pre-factor in all the $n^{(1)}_i$ moments such that it simplifies when computing the nulling coefficients themselves.
-Nulling is also completely independent of the matter power spectrum\footnote{A modeling of $P(k)$ will be introduced in~\ref{ssec:crossspectra} to illustrate the performances of the proposed scheme but the test, and its actual performances, is fully independent of any such modeling.}.
-In other words, it is independent of the scale and of the regime of gravitational instabilities allowing us to exploit weak lensing data at small scales and in regimes where predictions and numerical experiments are approximate due to poor resolution or unknown small-scale effects.
-Moreover, nulling is a probe of the large-scale geometry of space-time which is completely independent of both $H_0$ and $\sigma_8$, two cosmological parameters that are subject to tensions between different measures \citep{Abdalla:2022yfr}.
-As modern cosmological data analysis are more and more complex and involve a growing number of parameters and cross correlations between them, our approach would bring a robust probe of space-time geometry with less dependencies on various ingredients.
+Here, one can see that the only dependence of these coefficients on cosmology enters through the redshift dependence of $H(z)$, which is required to compute $\chi$ and $F_K(\chi)$.
+Those coefficients are, however, independent of $H_0$, which enters as a common prefactor and also completely independent of the matter power spectrum.\footnote{A modeling of $P(k)$ will be introduced in Sec.~\ref{ssec:crossspectra} to illustrate the performance of the proposed scheme, but the test, and its actual performance, is fully independent of any such modeling.} In other words, the BNT transformation matrix is independent of the scale and of the regime of gravitational instabilities.
+This is the key that allows us to exploit weak lensing data at small scales and in regimes where predictions and numerical experiments are approximate due to poor resolution or unknown small-scale effects.
+And the fact that it is totally independent of both $H_0$ and $\sigma_8$, two cosmological parameters that are subject to tensions between different measures \citep{Abdalla:2022yfr}, should be viewed as an advantage as it makes it possible to separate pure geometrical effects from the modeling of large-scale structure.

-One should note however that these constraints cannot completely determine the relation $\chi(z)$ and that, even if the $p_{ai}$ coefficients were perfectly known over a large redshift range, it would leave degeneracies between cosmological models passing such test.
-We show how to identify them and we prove that it is the only physical and relevant ones in Appendix~\ref{sec:proofdegen}.
-To do so, we note that the nulling procedure is valid for a set of arbitrary small redshift bins.
-We then express the nulling coefficients at first order in the bin width $\Delta z$ as
+Let us now introduce a note of caution.
+Although this nulling test probes the relation $\chi(z)$, nulling alone cannot fully determine this relation—even if the coefficients $p_{ai}$ were perfectly known over a wide redshift range.
+More precisely, it leaves degeneracies between cosmological models that pass the test.
+In Appendix~\ref{sec:proofdegen}, we detail how to identify these degeneracies and demonstrate that they are the only physically relevant ones.